bysedd/bysedd/README.md

 # About Me:
-🌱 I’m currently learning Data Science<br>⚡ Fact, I use tab for indentation
+🌱 I’m currently learning Python<br>⚡ Fact, I use tab for indentation

 ## 🌐 Socials: